-These financial statements are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and the requirements of the Maltese Insurance Business Act, 1998 and the Maltese Companies Act, (Cap.
+These financial statements are prepared in accordance with International Financial Reporting Standards (IFRSs) as adopted by the EU and the requirements of the Maltese Companies Act, (Cap.
 386).

 The financial statements are prepared under the historical cost convention as modified by the fair valuation of financial assets at fair value through profit or loss (including all derivative financial instruments) and investment properties.